EricomSoftwareLtd/Shield/Kube/README.md

 helm search shield
 ```

-the result should be something like:
+The result should be something like:

 ```bash
 NAME                    CHART VERSION   APP VERSION     DESCRIPTION